PolarGrad: A Class of Matrix-Gradient Optimizers from a Unifying Preconditioning Perspective: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Damek Davis for helpful discussion.
+The authors would like to thank Damek Davis and Antonio Silveti-Falls for helpful discussion.
 This work was supported in part by NIH grant U01CA274576, ARPA-H Award D24AC00253, NSF grant DMS-2310679, a Meta Faculty Research Award, and Wharton AI for Business.
-It was supported in part through the computational resources provided by Prime Intellect.
+This work was also supported in part through the computational resources provided by Prime Intellect.

 { { \textbf{References}} \begin{CJK*}{UTF8}{gbsn} \end{CJK*} }

 { \textbf{Appendix}}

 In the appendix, we provide discussion on supplementary technical background materials, omitted proofs from the main text, as well as details of polar gradient methods.
 We also provide further details of the numerical experiments and additional numerical experiments.